 - Lithium (used to treat depression) - when taken with Lisinopril tablets an increase of lithium levels may occur.
 Frequent monitoring of lithium levels in blood is necessary.

-- Non-steroidal anti-inflammatory drugs (NSAIDs - pain killer and anti-inflammatory medicine) including aspirin (doses of 3g a day) - may reduce the blood pressure lowering effect of Lisinopril tablets.
+- Non-steroidal anti-inflammatory drugs (NSAIDs - pain killer and anti-inflammatory medicine) including aspirin (doses of greater than or equal to 3g a day) - may reduce the blood pressure lowering effect of Lisinopril tablets.
 These medicines also cause an increase in potassium levels in blood and reduce kidneys function.

 - Allopurinol (used to treat gout), medicines used to suppress the immune system or procainamide (used to treat heart rhythm disorders).